Things to Do in Durango: Durango, CO Places to Go and Things to Do

 Durango, Colorado, is known for many things: majestic mountain ranges, world-class skiing, proximity to the Four Corners, and its history as an old mining and railroad town.
 Indeed, the southwestern Colorado city was founded in 1800 by the Denver & Rio Grande Railroad Company and is situated on the renowned Million Dollar Highway, surrounded by the spectacular San Juan Mountains in La Plata County.

 That's certainly impressive, but there's much more to Durango than its looks and history.
 The entertainment and dining scenes are diverse and extensive, there's plenty of shopping, resorts, and hotels in Durango, and there are numerous ways to take part in the arts.
 Here are some of the many fun things to do when visiting or living in Durango, Colorado.

 Durango Outdoor Adventures

 Durango may not be a big city, but it does pack a big punch, particularly when it comes to outdoor recreation.
-Every outdoor pursuit imaginable is found in Durango, from fly-fishing, hiking, and skiing, to mountain biking, birdwatching, and white water rafting – and that's just the tip of the iceberg.
+Every outdoor pursuit imaginable is found in Durango, from fly-fishing, hiking, and skiing, to mountain biking, birdwatching, and white water rafting—and that's just the tip of the iceberg.
 There are even homes where one can fish just outside one's front door.